HuXin0817/POUQ/README.md

-# POUQ: A Clustering and Swarm-Optimized Framework for Precision-Driven Uniform Quantization of Non-uniform Data
+# PLSQ: A Clustering and Swarm-Optimized Framework for Precision-Driven Uniform Quantization of Non-uniform Data

 ![](GraphicalAbstract.svg)